 In order to make the initiative successful, the European Commission involved national coordinators and partnered up with key stakeholders.
 We are proud that the European University Sports Association (EUSA) is of the official partners of the Commission for the European Week of Sport.

-The European Week of Sport will become a traditional project, taking place annually in September, generating new activities and also building on already existing successful initiatives in the European, national, regional or local context.
-This European-wide campaign will inspire Europeans to #BeActive during the Week(s) and encourage them to stay active all year long.
+The European Week of Sport has become a traditional project, taking place annually in September, generating new activities and also building on already existing successful initiatives in the European, national, regional or local context.
+This European-wide campaign inspires Europeans to #BeActive during the Week(s) and encourages them to stay active all year long.

 EUSA is paying special attention in promoting the European Week of Sport and the #beactive campaign through its events and activities throughout the year.
 As an official partner EUSA took the challenge to increase awareness on importance sports and recreation among the students in Europe, both directly and through its members and partners.

-For the 2015 edition, in terms of promotion, EUSA used not only the standard publications and media channels, but also the 19 European Universities Championships which it licenses and the events under EUSA patronage to inform about the European Week of Sport, #BeActive campaign and the importance of physical activity and participation in sports and recreation in general.
+For the first edition in 2015, in terms of promotion, EUSA used not only the standard publications and media channels, but also the 19 European Universities Championships which it licenses and the events under EUSA patronage to inform about the European Week of Sport, #BeActive campaign and the importance of physical activity and participation in sports and recreation in general.
 Both types of events were held in different parts of Europe throughout the year and directly involved over 6000 active participants, not counting the supporters, spectators, organisers and volunteers.

 During our 2-day EUSA Conference, which was held in March 2015 in Zagreb and attracted over 180 participants from 34 European countries, the European Week of Sport was presented by the European Commission representative at the plenary session.
 At the Conference also demonstrated the highlights of the planned activities related to the promotion of physical activities and the European Week of Sport.